Menu

 Year 6

-Take a look at our timetable and the Knowledge Organiser for Summer 1.
+Take a look at our Knowledge Organiser and Timetable for Spring 2

-To aid learning at home, PLEASE support your child to learn their spellings, read with them every week and keep up with their homework booklets!
+To aid learning at home, PLEASE support your child to learn their spellings, practice their ‘arithmetic questions’, read with them every week and keep up with their Century homework tasks.

 If there are any questions about this term, please do not hesitate to contact us.